oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 **Malformed Packet:**

 A Control Packet that cannot be parsed according to this specification.
-Refer to section ??? for information about error handling.
+Refer to [[section 4.11]{.underline}](#handling-errors) for information about error handling.

 **Protocol Error:**

 An error that is detected after the packet has been parsed and found to contain data that is not allowed by the protocol or is inconsistent with the state of the Client or Server.
-Refer to section ??? for information about error handling.
+Refer to [[section 4.11]{.underline}](#handling-errors) for information about error handling.

 **Will Message:**

 An Application Message which is published by the Server after the Virtual Connection is closed in cases where the Virtual Connection is not closed normally.
-Refer to section ??? for information about Will Messages.
+Refer to [[section 3.1.4.9]{.underline}](#connect-will-flags-optional-only-with-will-flag-set) for information about Will Messages.

 **Disallowed Unicode code point:**

 The set of Unicode Control Codes and Unicode Noncharacters which should not be included in a UTF-8 Encoded String.
+Refer to [[section
-Refer to section ??? for more information about the Disallowed Unicode code points.
+1.7.4]{.underline}](#utf-8-encoded-string) for more information about the Disallowed Unicode code points.

 **Wireless Sensor Network:**